whatyun/fastrtc/docs/userguide/audio.md

 ```

 !!! tip
-    You can customize the audio by passing in an instace of `KokoroTTSOptions` to the method.
+    You can customize the audio by passing in an instance of `KokoroTTSOptions` to the method.
     See [here](https://huggingface.co/hexgrad/Kokoro-82M/blob/main/VOICES.md) for a list of available voices.
     ```python
     from fastrtc import KokoroTTSOptions, get_tts_model